-The interests payable directly or indirectly to a related party (an entity belonging to the same group than the borrower) is limited to the ones calculated on 1,5 times the paid share capital of the borrower, within the limits of the base rate ( 4,2391% in 2021) plus 3 points and within a maximum of 15% of the ordinary profits, increased by the depreciation and provisions and the concerned interests.
+The interests payable directly or indirectly to a related party (an entity belonging to the same group as the borrower) is limited to the ones calculated on 1.5 times the paid share capital of the borrower, within the limits of the base rate (4.2391% in 2021) plus 3 points and within a maximum of 15% of the ordinary profits, increased by the depreciation and provisions and the concerned interests.

-The calculation of these limits are done for all interest paid to all related parties (directly or indirectly).
+The calculation of these limits is done for all interests paid to all related parties (directly or indirectly).
 Please note that such interests are deductible only if the share capital is fully paid up.

 The deductibility of all interests (payable to related or unrelated parties) is limited to 15% of the ordinary profits, increased by the depreciation and provisions and the concerned interests.
-For this calculation the non deductible interests due to related parties are excluded and interests incomes deducted (“net interests”).
-This second 15% limitation does not apply if the ratio of net interests of the group is equal or higher to its own net interests ratio.
+For this calculation, the non-deductible interests due to related parties are excluded and interest incomes deducted ('net interests').
+This second 15% limitation does not apply if the ratio of net interests of the group is equal to or higher than its own net interests ratio.

 The group ratio (consolidated level figures of the group) is equal to the interests due to unrelated parties on the ordinary profits, increased by the depreciation and provisions and the interests payable to unrelated parties.
 In such case, the deductible interests are calculated by applying the group ratio.
-This limitation does not apply in case the annual interests to be paid by a group of company residing in Senegal to non related companies and are lower than XOF 50,000,000 subject that they are not due to companies established in a privileged taxation regime (taxation below 30%).
+This limitation does not apply in case the annual interests are to be paid by a group of companies residing in Senegal to non-related companies and are lower than XOF 50 million, provided that they are not due to companies established in a privileged taxation regime (taxation below 30%).

-The deductibility of the interests paid to individuals are limited to the remunerations of the amounts which do not exceed the share capital.
-The Senegalese general tax code (GTC) has provided a definition of the concept of interests, which means any expense related to debt securities of any kind, including payments done in return for the granting of a pledge for the repayment of a debt obligation, that would be considered as deductible, unless applicable of this provision.
-This definition leads to a wide acceptance of the concept of interests, from a common remuneration of a loan to an intercompany financing.
+The deductibility of the interests paid to individuals are limited to the remunerations of the amounts that do not exceed the share capital.
+The GTC has provided a definition of the concept of interests, which means any expense related to debt securities of any kind, including payments in return for the granting of a pledge for the repayment of a debt obligation, that would be considered as deductible.
+This definition leads to a wide acceptance of the concept of interests, from a common remuneration of a loan to an inter-company financing.

 There are no provisions in Senegal for bad debt.